Joker actors ranked: who is the best Joker?

 The Joker is unquestionably one of the greatest comic-book villains ever.
-As Batman’s arch-nemesis, he has terrorised Gotham City since his creation in 1940.
+As Batman’s arch-nemesis, he has terrorised Gotham City since his creation in 1940, which brings us to the question: who is the best Joker?

 Below are the actors we think were deserving of the role.
 Upvote your favourites and if you disagree with our choices, have your say in the box at the bottom of the page.